benmvp/slides/2020/qconplus/mixins-hooks.md

   * I call them "minishops"
 - One of them is called "Sharing React Component Logic"
   * So if you're interested in hands-on learning of when to use different patterns for sharing
-  * Including render props and custom hooks, check it out
+  * Including render props and custom hooks, like I was mentioning
   * As well as the others listed
 - I'm doing a free giveaway for conference attendees
   * Go to my site (benmvp.com) and check out the minishops page